Pearson-Higher-Ed/design/component-creation-guide.md

 Once you have a handle on the Elemental Design infrastructure the next step is to share your idea with the community and gather feedback.
 This helps maximize usefulness of the final component and can uncover speed bumps early in the process.
 Suggested topics include:

 - Proposed component name
-- List of general problems the component is meant to solve
 - Description of the specific problem your team is trying to solve
 - Example use cases from across the platform
-- Any existing components which might be similar, perhaps a discussion on why a wholly new one is needed
+- If there are any existing components which might be similar, points on why a  new one is needed
-- Illustrative wireframes, if you have them
+- Illustrative wireframes
 - Any pitfalls or problems you can foresee
 - List of teams that will function as stakeholders, dependencies, etc.